-The rationale for the design of the curriculum has been guided by a combination of the QAAHE Benchmark statements for Art & Design, (in the case of Applied Arts and Fine Art).
+The rationale for the design of the curriculum has been guided by a combination of the QAAHE Benchmark statements for Art & Design, (in the case of Applied Arts and Fine Art) and both the Art and Design and Communication, Film, Media and Cultural Studies statements, (in the case of Design).
 We have also taken into account guidance published by Skillset, the Sector Skills Council with responsibility for the Creative Industries, external reports (WAG, Design Council, Arts Council Wales) and external surveys (Creative Graduates, Creative Futures).